Skip to content

 A popular herbal supplement that is used for the common cold, echinacea is derived from a North American flowering plant.

-Types and forms of echinacea
+Types and Forms of Echinacea

 A popular herbal supplement, echinacea is derived from a North American flowering plant.
 Echinacea is available in several different forms, including tinctures, teas, capsules, tablets, and topical creams.
 Some supplements use the root of the plant, while others use the above-ground parts, including the flowers.
+(2) It’s important to note that not all echinacea is created equal.
+In fact, “echinacea” is a broad term that refers to several different species of plants.
+Some of the most commonly available and thoroughly researched species include Echinacea purpurea, Echinacea angustifolia, and Echinacea pallida.
 (2)

 With several species and supplement forms of echinacea available, it can be difficult to interpret the existing research.
 Let’s take a look at what the current research tells us about the health benefits of echinacea.

+When cold and flu season begins, you may hear about building your resilience with echinacea.
+Echinacea had been traditionally used in the United States and Europe for the treatment of the common cold.
+(2) However, research findings of studies examining the use of echinacea for colds and upper respiratory infections is mixed.
 For example, an analysis of 24 studies on the use of echinacea for the common cold concluded that there’s no evidence to broadly recommend using echinacea for treating the common cold.
 Researchers did, however, find that taking echinacea to prevent colds may be effective.
 (3) This review, which included data from studies that used different species of echinacea, different parts of the plant, and varying dosages, concluded as a result that certain types of supplements may be more effective than others.
 (3)

 daughter on father's back

 Echinacea is considered to be effective in preventing common colds.
 Meanwhile, a separate meta-analysis evaluating the results of 14 studies found that evidence does support using echinacea for both preventing and treating the common cold.
 (8) In this review, researchers concluded that echinacea lowered the odds of catching a cold by 58%.
 Echinacea administration also decreased the duration of a cold by one to four days.
 It’s important to note that this analysis looked at different forms of the echinacea herb, making it difficult to determine the effectiveness of specific forms.
-(8)
+(8) Another meta-analysis concluded that echinacea extract may lower the risk of recurrent respiratory infections and reduce complications associated with respiratory infection, such as pneumonia, ear infections, and tonsillitis.
+(7)

 When you have a skin wound, your body’s first step in the healing process is to trigger the inflammatory response.
 However, if you’re under stress, your immune system can delay that response.
 Since echinacea is used to modulate the immune system, it has been suggested as a way to accelerate wound healing.